We delved into the history of the Marble Arch Place site, and took a look at the time of Maison Lyons in Marble Arch.

-The original Lyons tea rooms had slightly more humble beginnings before growing into an empire.
+The original Lyons tea rooms had humble beginnings.
 The first Lyons Tea Shop opened in September 1894 in Piccadilly with 200 seats.
-The tea shops quickly grew in popularity and in 1909, Lyons started opening and operating its famed Corner Houses and Maison Lyons – the large institutions that occupied the space where Marble Arch Place will be located.
-These were huge restaurants and department stores experiences covering four to five levels with each floor featuring a different thematic restaurant and its own orchestra playing nonstop for patrons.
+The tea shops grew quickly in popularity and in 1909, Lyons started opening and operating its famous Lyons Corner House restaurants and two Maison Lyons Corner House institutions, one of which was located at Marble Arch.
+These were huge restaurants and department stores covering four to five levels with each floor featuring a different thematic restaurant and its own orchestra playing nonstop for patrons.

-Sadly, as times changed, life became more hectic and varied cuisines were more readily available, the Lyon Corner House, Maison Lyonses and Tea Rooms were not able to adapt to these changing demands.
+Sadly, as times changed, life became more hectic and more varied cuisines were more readily available.
+The Lyon Corner House, Maison Lyons and Tea Rooms were not able to adapt to these changing demands.
 All Corner Houses and Maison Lyonses were closed by 1977.
-Today, you can see memorabilia and a Lyon Tea Room recreated in the Museum of London.
-We’re proud that the revolutionary legacy of Maison Lyons will remain in the Marble Arch area with the redevelopments at Marble Arch Place, bringing a new landmark destination.